trevordbunch/cis411_lab2_Arch/labreports/LAB_alanahinniss.md

 - [X] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
 Serve Central is a mobile and web application that makes volunteering easier by storing information about service activities so that users can be aware of different service opportunites near them.
-Users also are able to sign up for events through the apps and statisitcs are also collected based their performance.
+Users also are able to sign up for events through the apps and statisitcs are also collected based on their performance.

 ## Step 2.1 Representative Use Cases